taskcluster/taskcluster-client/README.md

 Your users may find the options for TaskCluster credentials overwhelming.
 You can help by interpreting the credentials for them.

-The `credentialInformation(credentials, options)` function returns a promise with information about the given credentials:
+The `credentialInformation(rootUrl, credentials)` function returns a promise with information about the given credentials:

 ```js